Energy policy of the United Kingdom: Salix Finance Ltd.

 Salix Finance Ltd. provides government funding to the public sector to improve energy efficiency, reduce carbon emissions and lower energy bills.
 Salix is a non-departmental public body, owned wholly by the government, and funded by the Department for Business, Energy and Industrial Strategy, the Department for Education, the Welsh Government and the Scottish Government.

-Energy white paper 2020
+Energy white paper, 2020

-The energy white paper 2020 has set within it a target to achieve net zero within the UK by 2050 in efforts to halter progress of Climate Change.
+The 2020 energy white paper sets a target to achieve net zero within the UK by 2050, in efforts to halt the progress of climate change.
 The UK government aim to do this by: